Philosophical Investigations: Relation to Wittgenstein's body of work

 In its preface, Wittgenstein says that Philosophical Investigations can "be seen in the right light only by contrast with and against the background of my older way of thinking".
-Wittgenstein biographer Ray Monk writes, "This is partly because of the great differences between his early and late work, but also because of the equally important continuities between the two".
+Wittgenstein's biographer Ray Monk writes, "This is partly because of the great differences between his early and late work, but also because of the equally important continuities between the two".
 The early work in which Wittgenstein expressed his "older way of thinking" is the only book Wittgenstein published in his lifetime, the Tractatus Logico-Philosophicus.

 The Blue and Brown Books, a set of notes dictated to his class at Cambridge in 1933–1934, contain the seeds of Wittgenstein's later thoughts on language and are widely read as a turning point in his philosophy of language—"as an early prototype for subsequent presentations of Wittgenstein's later philosophy".

-The American philosopher Norman Malcolm credits Piero Sraffa with breaking Wittgenstein's hold of the notion that a proposition must literally be a picture of reality by means of a rude gesture from Sraffa, followed by Sraffa asking, "What is the logical form of that?"
-In the Introduction to the book written in 1945, Wittgenstein said Sraffa "for many years unceasingly practiced on my thoughts.
+The American philosopher Norman Malcolm credits Piero Sraffa with helping Wittgenstein's break away from the notion that a proposition must literally function as a picture of reality.
+According to Malcolm, this shift was prompted by a rude gesture from Sraffa, who then asked Wittgenstein, "What is the logical form of that?"
+In the Introduction of Philosophical Investigations, written in 1945, Wittgenstein acknowledged Sraffa: "for many years unceasingly practiced on my thoughts.
 I am indebted to this stimulus for the most consequential ideas in this book".